Comprehensive Ophthalmologist Program

 Assess the role of non-surgical aesthetic enhancements in everyday clinical practice.

-Evaluate the evidence on emerging toxins, fillers, and devices used in aesthetic procedures.
+Evaluate current evidence on toxins, fillers, and topical products used in aesthetic procedures.

-Describe basic functional and aesthetic oculoplastic skills that will strengthen the ability to identify and treat common eyelid lesions, tearing issues and malpositions; evaluate candidates for blepharoplasty and ptosis repair; and illustrate the ability to incorporate non-surgical aesthetic enhancements into an ophthalmology practice.
+Examine functional and aesthetic oculoplastic skills that will strengthen the ability to identify and treat common eyelid lesions, malpositions, ptosis, thyroid eye disease, and periocular trauma, as well as illustrate the ability to incorporate non-surgical aesthetic enhancements into an ophthalmology practice.

-Assess instrumentation for the removal of cataracts and current options and indications for intraocular lenses that may achieve better results in patients.
+Assess instrumentation for cataract removal, current options and indications for intraocular lenses, and perioperative procedures that may achieve better results in patients.

-Describe the current status of lens replacement surgery using multifocal, toric, accommodating intraocular lens implants, and extended depth of focus IOLs, as well as their impact on patient results.
+Describe the current status of lens selection and replacement surgery using multifocal, trifocal, toric, accommodating intraocular lens implants, extended depth of focus IOLs, and refractive IOLs, as well as their impact on patient results.

-Identify new techniques and develop strategies for the management of cataract and refractive surgery complications.
+Identify new techniques and develop strategies for the management of cataract, cataract with glaucoma, and refractive surgery complications.

 Recognize new treatment techniques and technologies, and the benefit of preoperative decision making, to improve patient satisfaction following cataract and/or refractive surgery.

-Examine the use of genetic testing, imaging, new management tools, medical and surgical treatments, as well as their potential to improve outcomes in patients with glaucoma.
+Examine the use of medical, surgical, and new management tools that have the potential to improve outcomes in patients with glaucoma.

-Analyze current concepts for the management of ocular surface disorders, ocular infection, inflammation, and pain.
+Analyze current concepts for the management of corneal and external diseases, ocular surface disorders, ocular infection, inflammation, and pain.

-Examine the latest updates in practice management including career and practice transitions as well as other tools that serve to improve patient care.
+Examine the latest updates in practice management that serve to improve patient care.

 This continuing medical education activity is provided by